 - There are many great museums and cultural centers, the largest being the Anchorage Museum and the Alaska Native Heritage Center.
 Others include the Alaska Veterans Museum and the Alaska Aviation Museum.

-- Visit the Ulu Factory and learn the history of this uniquely Alaskan implement, or check out the store, Oomingmak, for knitted items made from musk oxen hair.
+- Visit the Ulu Factory and learn the history of this uniquely Alaskan implement.

 - Music in the Park.
 Enjoy one of the many free concerts presented downtown in the park at E Street and 4th Avenue.